01 of 11

 Banish Mildew Odor

 Leaving wet towels in a hamper or a load of wet clothing in the washer can create mildew growth and a moldy smell.
-To get everything smelling fresh, fill the washer with hot water, add two cups of white distilled vinegar and run a complete wash cycle.
-Next, run a cycle with detergent added.
+To get everything smelling fresh, fill the washer with hot water, add two cups of distilled white vinegar and run a complete wash cycle.
+Run a second complete cycle with detergent added.

 This works well for small amounts of mold and sour smells.
 For larger mold issues and stains, you'll need to use a more aggressive treatment.Continue to 4 of 11 below.